Faith Formation for Children

 - Confirmation is typically celebrated during (grades 8-12).
 Children are accepted in the Confirmation Preparation Program beginning in level 6 of Faith Formation or its equivalent.
 Those preparing for this sacrament must be ready to devote the time needed to fulfill all the requirements of the formation process.
 Core elements of the Confirmation program begin in grade 6 and continue through grade 8 or beyond, in the last year of preparation attending Sunday Preparation Sessions, and Confirmation Retreats are mandatory.
 Those preparing for Confirmation will celebrate the sacrament when they are properly prepared.

-Arrival & Dismissal: Monday students are to arrive no sooner than 5:15 PM and Thursday students no sooner than 6:00 PM at the Social Hall.
+Arrival & Dismissal: Students are to arrive no sooner than 5:30 PM at the Social Hall.
 They are to be picked up from the Social Hall at dismissal time.
 Parents, please do not be late!

 Attendance: Students are expected to faithfully attend classes.
 Too many absences disrupt the faith development of the student as well as the class.
 If a student will be absent due to a long-term commitment, please see the student’s teacher for missed assignments.

 Academic Expectations: Each student is expected to do his/her best to reach his/her potential and allow other students to reach theirs.
 Specifically, each student is expected to: